danielfett/draft-dpop/mainmatter.md

 Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP JWT to a certain URI and HTTP method.

-[ todo ]

-  * Token replay detection via jti, see RFC 7253, common state on AS
-  * AS/RS MUST check `typ` in JWTs!
-  * Achieving sender-constraint of access tokens (or any token that is not one-time use) without introducing a state is not possible.
-  * Using time for AT pop token enables precomputing attacks
-  * mTLS stronger against intercepted connections
-  * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`

 ## Token Replay at the same authorization server